dylannirvana/LabyrinthJS/pseudocode.md

   Game entities and rooms will be object-based
   - fresh game state
   - saved game states
+- Will main game computing be done in App.j

 # Objects
   - Started with some constructor modules